LhallLhall/react-sandbox/notes.md

+## order to install
-npx -v
+    - npx -v
-npx create-react-app (name of whatever folder you want i.e . or ./ or ../ )
+    - npx create-react-app (name of whatever folder you want i.e . or ./ or ../ )
+    - cd (name of whatever folder you want i.e . or ./ or ../ )
-npx start (to run the live server)
+    - npx start (to run the live server)

 <!-- import React from 'react';
 import ReactDOM from 'react-dom/client';